massdriver-cloud/docs/docs/bundles/09-walkthrough.md

 We updated the `name` to use the `var.md_metadata.name_prefix` which ensures uniqueness and a common naming convention.
 We also conditionally add the “.fifo” suffix if `var.fifo` is true.
 This is a requirement of AWS for FIFO topics.
 We then also set `fifo_topic` and `content_based_deduplication` to the value of `var.fifo` as well, to conditionally turn these features on or off based on the user’s selection.

 ### Create Policies for Security
-As part of Massdrivers managed security model, cloud IAM management is handled automatically for the user.
+As part of Massdriver's managed security model, cloud IAM management is handled automatically for the user.
 In AWS, this means we need to create a set of IAM policies which govern the user of the resource.
 For an SNS topic, that will be subscribing, publishing and administering the topic.
-Create a new file named `policies.tf` and copy the contents below into it.
+Create a new file named `policies.tf` and copy the contents below into it:

 ```hcl title="src/policies.tf"
 resource "aws_iam_policy" "subscribe" {